anvidev/goenv/README.md

 > [!CAUTION]
 > Running `Load` multiple times with different files might override values for duplicate keys

-The `Load` function will by default try to load ".env".
+`Load` will by default try to load ".env".

-However you can also provide file paths to the `Load` function, to load multiple files or from a specific location.
+However you can also provide file path(s) to `Load`, to load multiple files or from a specific location.

 The code would then look like this: